pudly/schmopera-hugo/content/articles/good-first-impressions-casps-latest-commission-by-ana-sokolovi.md

 ---
-title: "Good first impressions: CASP's latest commission by Ana Sokolović"
+title: "Good first impressions: CASP&#039;s latest commission by Ana Sokolović"
 ---

 This week, the Richard Bradshaw Amphitheatre saw a lunchtime concert that can only be described as *very, very cool*.